 2. We Have Spent Time Discussing the Power of the Media

 Whenever I watch a movie with my son, if there is anything questionable about it, we will discuss it.
 For example, the Jurassic Park series.
 Many people don’t realize that the theme of evolution flows through the plot of the entire Jurassic series.
 For example, when they show ostriches running at the end of the first movie, the implication is that they are the descendants of dinosaurs.
 Or when they discuss the amber that the dinosaur DNA was found in, it is stated that the amber is millions of years old.
 That is, it is never questioned.

 Dinosaur Dan on PBS

 My son used to watch this show.
 In every single show of the series, Dan states “65 million years ago” at least once.
-Teachers know that if you want a child to remember a fact, you repeat it and over and over again.
-This is why I don’t believe it is a coincidence that Dan states “65 million years ago,” in every single show.
+Teachers know that if you want a child to remember a fact, you mimic it repeatedly.
+This is why I don't believe it is a coincidence that Dan states “65 million years ago,” in every single show.
 The producers want the young children to remember this “fact.”
-Every time I would hear Dan say that, I asked my son, “How do they know that?
+Every time I would hear Dan say that I asked my son, “How do they know that?
 Were they there?
 When you dig up a fossil, does it have a date engraved on it?
 What about the problem of index fossils?”